Coasts final

 this leads to the circular orbital motion of water

-this leads to the horizontal movement of waves
+leading to the horizontal movement of waves

-The waves height increases but wavelength and velocity decreases so water backs up behind the waves until the wave breaks
+the waves height increases but wavelength and velocity decreases so water backs up behind the waves until the wave breaks

 87